-Inventory management is the unsung hero of your maintenance operation — there usually isn’t a lot of praise for those who toil with spare parts.
-But when done right, it can elevate your asset management to the next level while saving your company a huge chunk of change.
+Inventory management often goes unnoticed but plays a crucial role in the success of your maintenance operation.
+Those dedicated to managing spare parts may not receive the recognition they deserve.
+But when done right, it can elevate your asset maintenance management to the next level while saving your company on costs.
 Today, we’re uncovering all the ways to improve inventory management so you can lower costs and avoid wasting time and money.

 Table of contents

-Inventory management is an attempt to have the right stock, in the right place, at the right time, and at the right cost.
-The goal is to minimize cost by helping facilities know when to purchase more inventory based on normal usage rates.
+Inventory management is an attempt to have the right stock, in the right place, at the right time, and cost.
+The goal is to minimize costs by helping facilities know when to purchase more inventory based on normal usage rates.

 The way you define inventory depends on your industry.
 For a retail store, inventory is the products the store is trying to sell customers, like suits or dresses.
 When it comes to maintenance, inventory is the parts used to make assets function properly, like motors, bearings, fans or filters.
 The aim for maintenance teams is to have the right inventory on hand in the right amounts to repair or improve assets, while also considering the space available in their budgets and storerooms.